IbbyAutoWorks/IbbyAutoWorks.github.io/AutomotiveRepairAgreement.md

 --------------------------------------------------------------------------------
 2. LIMITATION OF LIABILITY & THE RIGHT TO DISCONTINUE SERVICE
 --------------------------------------------------------------------------------
-The sole responsibility of IbbyAuto™ is to attempt to diagnose and repair the specific issues authorized by the Customer.
+The sole responsibility of Ibby Auto Works™ is to attempt to diagnose and repair the specific issues authorized by the Customer.
-   - If a vehicle reveals catastrophic hidden damage, unsafe structural rust, or unforeseen complications that make a repair unsafe or impossible to complete under the original scope, IbbyAuto™ reserves the right to HALT ALL WORK and DISCONTINUE SERVICE ("Walk Away").
+   - If a vehicle reveals catastrophic hidden damage, unsafe structural rust, or unforeseen complications that make a repair unsafe or impossible to complete under the original scope, Ibby Auto Works™ reserves the right to HALT ALL WORK and DISCONTINUE SERVICE ("Walk Away").
-   - If work is discontinued for safety or mechanical feasibility, IbbyAuto™ cannot be held liable for leaving the vehicle in an un-driveable state.
+   - If work is discontinued for safety or mechanical feasibility, Ibby Auto Works™ cannot be held liable for leaving the vehicle in an un-driveable state.
 The Customer will only be billed for labor time accrued and parts installed up to the point of work stoppage.